-- Polyester material has a more tighter, more compressive fit and wears longer.
+- Polyester material has a tighter, more compressive fit and wears longer.
 This does not mean you should upsize for poly, but swimmers should consider sizing up if on the cusp on a larger size.

-- Lycra suits:
+- Nylon suits:

 - Have more stretch, but should still have a snug and supportive fit.

-- May need to be replaced semi-annually
+- May need to be replaced semi-annually.

-It’s important to remember that Jammer cuts have changed over the last few years.
+It’s important to remember that jammer cuts have changed over the last few years.
 Although Jammers used to fit lower on the waist, more current cuts have a higher waist.
 Here are some extra jammer fitting tips to help you determine what a great fit feels and looks like: